Windows OS Hub

 wmic useraccount where name='test_user' get sid

-This command can return an error if the WMI repository is damaged.
-Use this guide to repair the WMI repository.
+This command may return an error if the WMI repository is damaged.
+Follow this guide to repair the WMI repository.

-In newer versions of PowerShell Core 7.x, you must use Get-CimInstance instead of the Get-WmiObject cmdlet.
+In the latest versions of PowerShell Core 7.x, you must use Get-CimInstance instead of the Get-WmiObjectcmdlet.

-But it’s even easier to get the SID of a local user by using the built-in PowerShell module for managing local users and groups (Microsoft.PowerShell.LocalAccounts).
+Another option is to find out the SID of a local user using the built-in LocalAccounts management PowerShell module:

 Get-LocalUser -Name 'test_user' | Select-Object Name, SID